 Chrome browser is required.
 A keyboard or keyboard case is recommended.

-Models that run the current opportunity system are suitable.
+Models that run the current operating system are suitable.
 Chrome browser and Drive apps are required.
-A keyboard is recommended with the iPad mini.
+A keyboard is recommended with all iPads.

 Android based tablets are very similar to iPads in terms of software and portability, however their performance varies considerably.
 Set up and operation is usually very simple.

 Models that run the current operating system are suitable.
 Performance will vary depending on processor power.
 Chrome browser and Drive apps are required.
-A keyboard is recommended for any tablet 7" or smaller.
+A keyboard is recommended for any tablet.